13 Best Golf Courses in Las Vegas

 • Phone: 888 446 5358

-• Known for: Being the most complete golf course in Las Vegas
+• Known for: one of the most complete public golf facilities in Las Vegas

 You won’t want to miss the spectacular views that the 3,000 feet elevated golf course offers.
-From here, you can get to look down upon the breathtaking scenery of the Las Vegas Valley as well as the Red Rock Canyon.
-It does not come with one but two golf courses, both of which were designed by the famous architect, Arnold Palmer.
+From here, you can look down upon the breathtaking scenery of the Las Vegas Valley as well as Red Rock Canyon.

 10. Painted Desert Golf Course